 CATEGORY II – Antiphospholipid Antibodies (APAS)

 APAS is the most common abnormal immune system problem.
 It can prevent implantation thus preventing pregnancy in the first place.
 Phospholipids are like glue needed in early pregnancy.
-But for some woman produce APA blood-clotting antibodies that attacks the cells that builds the placenta.
+But for some woman produce APA blood-clotting antibodies attacks the cells that builds the placenta.
 This increases the risk of miscarriage.
 This is treated with blood thinners like low-dose Aspirin and Heparin.

 CATEGORY II – Antinuclear Antibodies (ANAs)